 A full statistical analysis plan will be developed prior to the final analysis of trial data.
 The unit of analysis is the individual patient.
 Analyses will account for the clustering at practice level.
 Outcomes will be analysed on an intention-to-treat basis.
 Summary statistics will be described using either mean (standard deviation) or median (25th-75th percentile) for continuous variables, according to distribution, or as frequency (percentage) for categorical variables.

 The primary outcome will be assessed using mixed-effects logistic regression, with effect estimates presented as odds ratio and 95% confidence interval (95% CI).
-Treatment group (RELEASE/RELEASE+/Usual care) will be included as the main fixed effect and the practice will be included as a random effect to account for probable non-independence of results from participants who attend the same practice.
-The primary outcomes of interest are the between-group comparisons of RELEASE versus Usual care and RELEASE+ versus Usual care.
+Treatment group (RELEASE and RELEASE+ combined/Usual care) will be included as the main fixed effect and the practice will be included as a random effect to account for probable non-independence of results from participants who attend the same practice.
+The primary outcomes of interest are the between-group comparisons of RELEASE and RELEASE+ combined versus Usual care.
 Secondary outcomes will similarly be analysed using mixed-effects models, using linear regression for interval outcomes, logistic regression for binary outcomes, and Poisson regression for count outcomes.
 All models will include the practice as a random effect.
 Longitudinal associations will be investigated using analyses that account for the multiple observations per participant, with the particular analysis determined by data structure, for example, three-level hierarchical mixed-effects models with ‘patient’ nested within ‘GP’ nested within ‘practice’ where appropriate.
 With regard to missing data, sensitivity analyses will be conducted using imputation models.
 Patients who drop out before assessment will be classified as ‘not able to stop’.

 Recruitment